seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Breeds him and makes him of his bed-chamber,
 Puts to him all the learnings that his time
 Could make him the receiver of; which he took,
-As we do air, fast as ’twas minister’d,
+As we do air, fast as 'twas minister'd,
-And in’s spring became a harvest, lived in court–
+And in's spring became a harvest, lived in court--
-Which rare it is to do–most praised, most loved,
+Which rare it is to do--most praised, most loved,
 A sample to the youngest, to the more mature
 A glass that feated them, and to the graver
 A child that guided dotards; to his mistress,
-For whom he now is banish’d, her own price
+For whom he now is banish'd, her own price
-Proclaims how she esteem’d him and his virtue;
+Proclaims how she esteem'd him and his virtue;
 By her election may be truly read
 What kind of man he is.